ericbutler555/eb-grid/README.md

 ## Fractional widths

-Ro allows you to easily set any fractional width on an element **up to tenths** -- a column really shouldn't need to be narrower than that.
-Here is a table of all possible column widths, and the class names you can use for them:
+Ro allows you to easily give columns any fractional width **up to tenths** -- a column really shouldn't need to be narrower than that.
+Here is a table of all possible column widths, and the class names to use for them:

 <table width="100%">
   <thead>
     <tr>
       <th width="25%">Class suffix</th>
-      <th>Width of element in row</th>
+      <th>Width of column in row</th>
     </tr>
   </thead>
   <tbody>